Position

 • Proficiency in HTML, CSS, and JavaScript.

-• Experience with front-end frameworks such as React, Angular, or Vue.js.
+• Experience with front-end frameworks/libraries such as React, Angular, or Vue.js.

-• Understanding of responsive design principles and mobile-first development.
+• Strong understanding of responsive design and cross-browser compatibility.

 Is becoming a Front End Developer a good career path?